danylaporte/asyncplify/doc/README.md

 	// end.
 ```

-### Handle backpressure with Pause, Resume, Close
+### Closing a subscription
-Every subscription to asyncplify source can be paused, resume or close.
+Every subscription to asyncplify source can be close.

 ```js